CZHQuality/Sal-CFS-GAN/README.md

 }
 ```

+# The performance scores of our model on the MIT300 benchmark (See https://saliency.tuebingen.ai for more details and rankings):

+AUC metric: 0.86070

+shuffled AUC metric: 0.73163

+Normalized Scanpath Saliency metric: 2.21181

+Cross-correlation metric: 0.75789

+KL divergence metric: 1.33904

+Similarity metric: 0.64914

+# The performance scores of our model on the CAT2000 benchmark (See https://saliency.tuebingen.ai for more details and rankings):

+AUC metric: 0.87298

+shuffled AUC metric: 0.59597

+Normalized Scanpath Saliency metric: 2.31690

+Cross-correlation metric: 0.82201

+KL divergence metric: 0.71665

+Similarity metric: 0.68483

 We update the  **"Pytorch version"** !!!
 Please refer to **"GazeGAN_using_CSC"** and **"GazeGAN_LocalGlobal_Pytorch"**.
 1. **"GazeGAN_using_CSC"** utilizes local and global modified U-Nets equipped with cross-scale Center-Surround-Connections,